Forklift Safety Frequently Asked Questions

 Does OSHA have any prohibitions against suicide knob on the steering wheel of forklifts?

-The OSHA Powered Industrial Truck regulation does not specifically address steering knobs.
+The OSHA Powered Industrial Truck regulation for General Industry, 1910.178, does not specifically address steering knobs.
 However, there is an industry standard that Federal OSHA has often referenced: ANSI/ITSDF B56.1.
 This industry standard provides some fairly detailed information on steering knobs.
 (In short, the ANSI standard does allow for steering knobs if certain criteria are met, and in some cases steering knobs may even be necessary, for example when steering must be accomplished with one hand.
 The equipment operating instructions should also be consulted.
+Note: OSHA’s Construction standards do have requirements related to the use of steering knobs, in 1926.602.

 When are wheel chocks required?